-“Small Cell Facility” means a Wireless Facility that that meets the following qualifications: (a) each Antenna associated with the Facility is located inside an enclosure of not more than six (6) cubic feet in volume, or, in the case of an Antenna that has exposed elements, the Antenna and all of its exposed elements could fit within an enclosure of not more than six (6) cubic feet in volume; (b) all other Wireless Equipment associated with the Facility is cumulatively not more than twenty-eight (28) cubic feet in volume.
-The calculation of equipment volume shall not include electric meters, concealment elements, telecommunications demarcation boxes, grounding equipment, power transfer switches, cut-off switches, and vertical cable runs for power and other services; and (c) if the Facility is placed on a Wireless Support Structure, the Wireless Support Structure is either (i) fifty feet or less in height or (ii) no more than 10% taller than other adjacent structures or (iii) not extended to a height of more than fifty feet or by more than 10% above its preexisting height as a result of the collocation of new Facilities.

 “Stealth Technology” means camouflaging or screening methods applied to Wireless Facilities and accessory equipment which render them more visually appealing or blend the proposed facility into the existing structure or visual backdrop in a manner appropriate to the site's context and surrounding environment.
 Such methods include, but are not limited to, architecturally screened roof-mounted antennas building-mounted antennas painted to match the existing structure and facilities constructed to resemble trees, shrubs, and light poles.

-“Substantial Change” means a Proposed Wireless Facilities Modification that meets any of the following criteria:
+“Substantial Change” or “Not an Eligible Facilities Request” for small cell facility in ROW means a Proposed Wireless Facilities Modification that meets any of the following criteria:

-For a facility other than wireless support facilities in the State rights of way or on a State structure, it increases the size (height or width) of the facility by more than 10 percent.
-Changes in height should be measured from the original support structure in cases where deployments are or will be separated horizontally, such as on buildings’ rooftops; in other circumstances, changes in height should be measured from the dimensions of the wireless support facility or Base Station.
+1. The proposed installation increases the height of the structure by: (i) more than 10% or (ii) more than 10 feet, whichever is greater.

+2. The proposed installation increases the width by adding appurtenance to the body of the structure that would protrude from the edge of the structure by more than 6 feet.
+3. The proposed installation requires excavation or expansion outside the current boundaries of the site.

+4.The structure or proposed installation would defeat the concealment elements/measures.

-For any Support Structure, it involves installation of more than the standard number of new equipment cabinets for the technology involved, but not to exceed three cabinets; or, for Towers in the public rights of way and Base Stations, it involves installation of any new equipment cabinets on the ground if there are no preexisting ground cabinets associated with the structure; or
+5. The proposed installation involves installation of any new equipment cabinets on the ground if there are no preexisting ground cabinets associated with the structure.

-It would defeat the Concealment Elements of the Eligible Support Structure.

 “Tower” means and refers to any structure built for the sole or primary purpose of supporting any antennas and their associated facilities, licensed or authorized by the FCC, including structures that are constructed for wireless communications services including, but not limited to, private, broadcast, and public safety services, as well as unlicensed wireless services and fixed wireless services such as microwave backhaul, and the associated site.

-“Town Standards” means the Town Standard’s for Wireless Attachments on Municipal Utility Poles and Non-Utility Municipal Structures as may be amended from time to time.
+“Town Standards” means the Town’s Design Standards for Wireless Facilities and Telecommunications Towers as may be amended from time to time.

 “Transmission equipment” shall mean and refer to equipment that facilitates transmission for any wireless communication service licensed or authorized by the FCC, including, but not limited to, radio transceivers, antennas, coaxial or fiber-optic cable, and regular and backup power supply.
 The term includes equipment associated with wireless communications services including, but not limited to, private, broadcast, and public safety services, as well as unlicensed wireless services and fixed wireless services such as microwave backhaul.